-- Interior Signs: shall be manufactured from 1/16 in. clear matte acrylic that is sub-surface printed with a background color and laminated to a 1/16 in. opaque white or black acrylic base and has 1/16 in. raised acrylic letters.
+- 1. Interior Signs: shall be manufactured from 1/16 in. clear matte acrylic that is sub-surface printed with a background color and laminated to a 1/16 in. opaque white or black acrylic base and has 1/16 in. raised acrylic letters.
 All signage shall comply with the applicable current versions of ICC/ANSI A117.1, N.C.
 Building Code, and ADA Standards.
 All signage must have written information included below the pictograms, and include corresponding Braille.
 Signage shall be sized to accommodate copy.
 No abbreviations shall be permitted at elementary schools.
-Abbreviations are strongly discouraged at middle and high schools. - Exterior Building Signs: Each building on campus shall have mounted on the exterior (at the main entrance to that building) 6" (minimum) high aluminum letter indicating the designated building.
-The building letter shall correspond to the designation assigned by WCPSS Facility Assessment Dept. in MAXIMO and the CAFI site maps (i.e. "BUILDING A").-Where possible, the mounting height shall be 8'-0" above finished grade. - 3.
+Abbreviations are strongly discouraged at middle and high schools. - 2.
+Exterior Building Signs: Each building on campus shall have mounted on the exterior (at the main entrance to that building) 6" (minimum) high aluminum letter indicating the designated building.
+The building letter shall correspond to the designation assigned by WCPSS Facility Assessment Dept. in MAXIMO and the CAFI site maps (i.e. "BUILDING A").
+Where possible, the mounting height shall be 8'-0" above finished grade. - 3.
 Site Sign: The school site sign shall be designed by the architect with direction from the Facility Planner, with materials consistent and harmonious with the building design.
 Cast concrete or brick are to be used for the base.
 Sign guidelines are as follows: - i.
 Traditional School Signs: Cast concrete sign with engraved lettering (i.e. Combs Elementary School).
-Size: 4' high x 8' long (maximum). - Magnet School Signs: Same as above but with attached (bolted) cast concrete panel beneath the school name, engraved with the magnet school status (i.e. Combs Elementary School, Gifted and Talented Magnet).
+Size: 4' high x 8' long (maximum). - ii.
+Magnet School Signs: Same as above but with attached (bolted) cast concrete panel beneath the school name, engraved with the magnet school status (i.e. Combs Elementary School, Gifted and Talented Magnet).
 Note: Panel should be removable in order for the magnet status to be altered if necessary. - 4.
+Emergency Egress and Hazardous Weather Maps: - i.
+Designer to produce all code required egress and hazardous weather maps throughout the building and site.
+Contractor/CM to install all the signs in locations identified all the plans. - 5.
 See 10 14 00 Attachments A for signage details.